Easy recipes from around the World, including Great British classics, dinners and snacks

 I cooked mine on slow cooker mode in my Ninja Foodi 15-1 Multi-Cooker.
 But of course, you can use any slow cooker.

-Just as another top tip, if you have a Ninja multicooker, I've discovered the default in slow cooking mode is set to 'keep warm' so be sure to press the button or your food will never cook.
+Here’s a handy tip: if you have a Ninja multicooker, the slow cook mode automatically defaults to “keep warm,” so be sure to press the right button or your food won’t start cooking.

-Add all the ingredients to the slow cooker apart from the bell peppers - be sure to see the note in the recipe top tips above.
+Put all the ingredients into the slow cooker, except for the bell peppers - check the recipe top tips note above.

 Add the halved gammon.
 Halving the gammon ensures the flavours really get into the meat.